Musical Manslaughter: 10 Things I Hate About Music

 Have you ever listened to a song and it's so loud that it feels your eardrums might explode?
 So you turn it down to a comfortable level only for the next song/part of the song to be so quiet you can barely hear it?
 How about when the music drowns out the vocals and vice-versa?
 That's bad mixing and I hate it, especially the ongoing "Loudness War."
 An infamous example of the Loudness War's effect was Metallica's 2008 album Death Magnetic.
 A pretty good album but the mix is so loud that it's difficult to hear at a comfortable level.
 I would have to change volume constantly.

 Why can't these big time artists and producers mix their goddamn audio right?!
 Are they that oblivious?!
-Why am I asking these questions?!
-Time to move on...
+Why am I you asking these questions?! *sigh* Time to move on...